molibdenium/ftx_autolend/README.md

 As you can see, just type the symbols of coins that you want to lend after "python ftx_autolend.py" or "python ftx_compoundstake" and it will check your wallet and assign all the available balance to the lending/staking

+# Tips and tricks

+If you use Subaccounts edit line 59 and add your subaccount name on the script: api = FtxClient(api_key=API_KEY,api_secret=API_SECRET),subaccount_name="YOUR_SUBACCOUNT_NAME")

+If you get Exceptions with "Size too large" errors, cancel the lending on the web interface and let the script do it itself, do not submit manually from the web interface before running the script to avoid this error. (still investigating it)

 If you like this and made a lot of extra lending/staking money, feel free to contribute to my beer fund<br/>
 btc: 1DN6jvGZbQkYT9RoCjCVzTs5MwC3xvdmMh<br/>